entirelymagic/RestApiProject/README.md

 # RestApiProject
-Create a fully functioning user dataase app to build a REST API
+Create a fully functioning user dataase app to build a REST API Allows users to authenticate with username & password Manage user profile feed items

+Learned:
+ -how to create a working local development server, -how to use Django Models to create database,
+ -enable and use Django Admin
+ -use Django dev server to run and test the code -deploy the app to AWS

  - api/ - you can check the API main view using api/
  - api/login/ - to login with the user and generate a Token /